8 September 2022 - 10 September 2022

 8th–10th September 2022

 The 58th Annual Conference of the Royal Musical Association will be hosted by Durham University’s Department of Music between Thursday 8th and Saturday 10th September 2022.
-The conference aims to promote musical research and practice across all repertories, contexts, methodologies and approaches.
-We welcome proposals reflecting insights from disciplines beyond musicology, which consider music’s place in society, or which offer interdisciplinary perspectives.
+The conference will comprise 45 sessions over three days, including panels, individual paper sessions, lecture recitals and composition workshops.
 The Dent Medal Lecture will be given by the recipient for 2021, Professor Laura Tunbridge (Oxford University).
 The Peter le Huray Keynote Lecture will given by Professor George E. Lewis (Columbia University).
+The conference will also include the Peter Manning Memorial Concert, held in honour of the late Peter Manning, composer, scholar of electro-acoustic music, Professor Emeritus at Durham and a founder of the University’s electronic music studio.
 Despite the ongoing pandemic, we anticipate that the conference will take place in-person.
-We are however planning for alternative formats, either wholly or partly online, in response to changing UK Government and institutional guidelines.
+We are however planning for alternative formats, in response to changing UK Government and institutional guidelines.

 Michelle Assay (RMA); Ellen Falconer (RMA); Katherine Hambridge (Durham University); Julian Horton (Durham University); Erin Johnson-Williams (Durham University); Lonán Ó’Briain (Nottingham University); Hector Sequera-Mora (Durham University); James Weeks (Durham University); Bennett Zon (Durham University).